-Now, for those who already enjoy the personal and monetary success of their own endeavors;
+For those who enjoy the personal and monetary success of their own endeavors.

-Look at the GV Program, or the more advanced Presidents Choice as the canine jumps to the top of the ladder of learning.
-This program is, in effect, the canine versionof Massachusetts Institute of Technology, MIT, meaning...... learning to live with man under man's rules before placement.
+Look at the GV Program, or the more advanced Presidents Program as your future Super Dobe learns more and more of the world you will be offering.
+The Grand Victor program is, in effect, the canine versionof Massachusetts Institute of Technology, MIT, meaning...... learning to live with man under man's rules before placement.

 This part in training, can also be a form of stress training before placement.
 Those who welcome the Grand Victor graduate into theirlives realize the complexities of the environment where the Dobe will spend the rest of its life being its masters sidekick; at work, home, or at leisure.
 The new Dobe may be relocating to a very large home; a 400 sq. ft. cabin in the wilderness, a motor coach, or stepping into a life of multiple residences; make this program a most rewarding advanced placement option.
 Dobe and trainer will spend time away from our residence for days on end, hundreds of miles in transit, living in what must be to a young dog mini-homes (motel rooms), and then, stepping into the working ring, where the Dobe is under mass distraction.
 Human and Dobe must work as a team; adding further to education and control in many adverse situations.
 These adventures help to create the ultimate learning experience foundation prior to placement.